 There is no direct contract or binding arrangement between the family member and the University.

 As an international student at CCCU, you're eligible for some scholarships and bursaries.
-Have a read about what you can apply for.
-Browse the scholarships and bursaries page for more awards.
+Have a read about what you can apply for and browse the scholarships and bursaries page for more information on these awards.

 The University is recognised by Sport England’s Talented Athlete Scholarship Scheme (TASS) as a Dual Career Accredited Site.
 We give talented athletes extra academic flexibility, allowing them to balance their studies alongside a sporting schedule.